kishorrit/MLF/Chapter 7.md

 \#17 The last thing to do is to transform the data into time series.
 The first 100 steps are the basis for the agents decision.
 The 101st element is the next days return, on which the agent will be evaluated.

+We only have to make minor edits in the `A2CAgent` agent class.
+Namely, we only have to modify the model so that it can take in the time series of returns.
+To this end, we add 2 `LSTM` layers which actor and critic share.
 ```Python
 def build_model(self):
         state = Input(batch_shape=(None, #1